fightingdreamer/npm-util-compare/README.md

 ## Description

-Missong compare of two values.
+Missing compare of two values.

 Second implementation can compare property of two object.